 Military Service & Veteran Reciprocity

 Current military service or veteran applicants who do not meet the eligibility requirements for permanent licensure outlined above may request credit toward any experience or educational requirement for licensure based on military education, training, or service obtained or completed in military service.
 Credit for military service may not be applied to an examination requirement.
-Veteran applicants who hold an unrestricted professional license in another jurisdiction may be eligible for licensure through reciprocity.

 To request credit of experience or educational requirement, submit the Military Service Application to the Iowa Board of Medicine for consideration.